 The federal government launched a pro-hemp campaign, which included the distribution of 400,000 pounds of seeds and the release of the film “Hemp for Victory,” to encourage American farmers to grow as much hemp as possible for the war effort.
 A private company called War Hemp Industries was formed to subsidize hemp cultivation and new processing plants used the crop’s strong industrial fibers to produce products like rope, cloth, and cordage.

 Between 1942 and 1946, American farmers from Wisconsin to Kentucky produced 42,000 tons of hemp fiber annually.

 Unfortunately, hemp’s comeback ended nearly as quick as it started.
 Following the war, the demand for domestic hemp fiber was no more and many Midwestern farmers immediately faced canceled hemp contracts.

 Laws on Hemp Today

-After nearly a century of prohibition on cultivation, hemp is starting to again take root in America.
-With the passing of the 2014 Farm Bill, which featured Section 7606, states are allowed to implement laws allowing state departments of agriculture and universities to grow hemp for research or pilot programs.
+After nearly a century of prohibition on the cultivation of hemp, the versatile plant is starting to again take root in America.
+With the passing of the 2014 Farm Bill, which featured Section 7606, states became allowed to implement laws allowing state departments of agriculture and universities to grow hemp for research or pilot programs.